TkTech/chancy/docs/index.rst

 - **Minimal dependencies** - Core functionality requires only psycopg3 - which
   can be installed side-by-side with psycopg2.
 - **Minimal infrastructure** - No need to run a separate service like RabbitMQ or redis.
 Every feature is built on top of Postgres.
+No need for separate monitoring services like Flower or schedulers like Celery Beat - everything is built-in to the worker.
 - **Plugins** - Several plugins including a :class:`dashboard<chancy.plugins.api.Api>`,
   :class:`workflows<chancy.plugins.workflow.WorkflowPlugin>`,
   :class:`cron jobs<chancy.plugins.cron.Cron>`, and :doc:`much more <chancy.plugins>`
-- **Flexible & Dynamic** - Queues can be created, deleted, and modified at runtime.
-A single worker can handle many queues and mix threads, processes, sub-interpreters, and asyncio jobs.
+- **Flexible** - A single worker can handle many queues and mix threads, processes, sub-interpreters, and asyncio jobs, allowing powerful workflows that use the optimal concurrency model for each job.
+Queues can be created, deleted, modified, and paused at runtime.
 - **async-first** - Internals designed from the ground up to be async-first, but has minimal sync APIs for easy integration with existing non-async codebases.